Coder-milo/Gestion-eventos/readme.md

 5. Click **Register** to log in.
 6. Once you log in as a visitor or administrator, you can use the program's features.

+7. If you don't have the Vite server installed globally, when exporting the file, follow these steps:
+Open another terminal
+node -v
+npm -v
+npm install
+npx Vite
+npm run dev

 ## Notes

 - Data saved in `localStorage` persists after closing or reloading the page.